davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

    All user processes have completed.
    ```

-6. Now, let's modify the Dining Philosopher's problem so that deadlocks are not prevented.
-In other words, once a philosopher acquires a fork, do not try to see if the other fork is available, and simply try to acquire (or wait) for the other fork.
+6. Now let's try to run the dining philosophers solution.
 To increase likelihood of a deadlock, reduce the number of philosophers to 3.
 It still may take some time for the deadlock to occur (you may have to modify your code so that philosophers eat more often, but here's one successful output:

    ```
    Booting Xinu on i386-pc...